forcedotcom/package-manager/README.md

 ##### sfLma__Package_Version__c.Status__c
 Type: Picklist
 Values:
-* Verified - GA-ready
+* "Verified" - The version is GA
-* Pre-Release - SB-ready
+* "Pre-Release" - The version is ready for SB
-* Preview - Preview package
+* "Preview" - The version is a preview package, similar to SB but not meant for everyone
-* Limited - Limited release for select customers
+* "Limited" - The version was built for a specific purpose for specific customers

 ### Connected App
 A connected app is required to enable and govern your oauth connections to your various orgs.
 Define a permission set